You deserve to know exactly what you are buying.

 - Senior Living Communities

-- Assisted living facilities, nursing homes, retirement communities.
+- Assisted living facilities, nursing homes, and retirement communities.

 - Parking Structures